Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "Well okay mister," Xiù challenged him, "Come up with an idea."

 Julian turned the chicken over, thoughtfully.
-"Actually… I always wanted to see Yosemite."
+"Actually...
+I always wanted to see Yosemite."

 "The national park?"
 Allison asked.

 Julian laughed.
 "No, the cartoon cowboy," he snarked.
 Allison rolled her eyes and flipped him the bird with a wry expression, so he leaned over and gave her a kiss.
 "How about it?
-Quick road trip, visit some places we’ve always kinda wanted to…?"
+Quick road trip, visit some places we’ve always kinda wanted to...?"

 He looked at Xiù.
 "Whaddya think?"

 Xiù blinked, desperately trying to think of somewhere she wanted to go.
 Her parents had always talked about visiting the "old country" despite both of them having been born in Canada, but she sensed that maybe places outside of North America weren’t an option.

 She selected the first thing that came to mind.
-"Um… I don’t know.
+"Um...
+I don’t know.
 Vegas?"

 "Okay.
 That’s not too far from Yosemite, either."
 Julian nodded.
 "Al?"